 In many Muslim countries it is forbidden to serve alcohol, however in Turkey all the restaurants and bars will serve alcoholic drinks such is the relaxed lifestyle in Turkey.
 Kusadasi tends to be the place for wild, crazy unforgettable nights.
 However, it is not all partying as others come to enjoy and visit the old historical monuments, which are in abundance.
 Kusadasi sits between Greece and Rome and this makes it an ideal location for visiting either on a day trip.
 There is also a strong religious connection as there are seven famous churches all located in and around Kusadasi, hence most religious visits or pilgrimages’ will choose to stay in this resort.

-Kusadasi welcomes all, whether you are looking for cultural, religious or just some fun in the sun.
+Kusadasi welcomes all, there are many things to do in Kusadasi, whether you are looking for cultural, religious or just some fun in the sun.
 Kusadasi is seasonal town and 15th April sees the town awake as the summer season begins while on the 15th October it goes into hibernation with everything closing down for the winter - for this reason, Kusadasi is probably most used as a holiday destination for those who purchase property here, for more year round destinations, you could look further down the coast.

 Kusadasi has an average population of 50,000 people, however during the summer months this will rise to over half a million.
 It not only caters for those arriving by land but there is also a port for cruise ship passengers that are heading to Ephesus.